-Source: Ambling Development
+Source: LRG Construction

-- Magnolia Heights will offer a dishwasher, range/oven, refrigerator, and washer and dryer connections which is generally comparable to the surveyed communities except for a microwave which is offered at six of nine surveyed communities including two of three LIHTC communities.
+- The Reserve at Jackson Road will offer a dishwasher, range/oven, refrigerator, microwave which is generally comparable to the surveyed communities including the LIHTC communities.
 Several market rate communities offer select upscale finishes with one offering a washer and dryer in each unit; however, these communities have rents well above those proposed at the subject property.
-The proposed unit features will be competitive in the market at the proposed rents. - Magnolia Heights will offer a community room, fitness center, swimming pool, sport court, and playground.
+The proposed unit features will be competitive in the market at the proposed rents. - The Reserve at Jackson Road will offer a community room, fitness center, swimming pool, business center, and playground.
 The proposed amenities will be comparable or superior to the surveyed LIHTC communities.
 The subject property's amenities will be competitive in the market area and will be appealing to low income renter households.